Distributional Random Forests: Heterogeneity Adjustment and Multivariate Distributional Regression: Method

 The derivation can be found in Appendix \ref{appendix: proofs}.
 From this representation, we see that the CART splitting criterion \eqref{eq: CART} is also equivalent to the GRF splitting criterion \eqref{eq: GRF split} when our target is the univariate conditional mean $\tau(\bold{x}) = \E[Y \mid \bold{X}\myeq\bold{x}]$ which is estimated for $C_L$ and $C_R$ by the sample means $\hat{\tau}_L = \overline{y}_L$ and $\hat{\tau}_R = \overline{y}_R$.
 Therefore, as it compares the means of the univariate response $Y$ in the child nodes, the CART criterion can only detect changes in the response mean well, which is sufficient for prediction of $Y$ from $\bold{X}$, but might not be suitable for more complex targets.
 Similarly, for multivariate applications, aggregating the marginal CART criteria \citep{kocev2007ensembles, segal2011multivariate} across different components $Y_i$ of the response can only detect changes in the means of their marginal distributions.
 However, it is possible in the multivariate case that the pairwise correlations or the variances of the responses change, while the marginal means stay (almost) constant.
 For an illustration on simulated data, see Figure \ref{fig: gaussian_copula}.
 Additionally, aggregating the splitting criteria over $d$ components of the response $\bold{Y}$ can reduce the signal size if only the distribution of a few components change.
 Our MMD-based splitting criterion \eqref{eq: MMD splitcrit} is able to avoid such difficulties as it implicitly inspects all aspects of the multivariate response distribution.

-If we take a trivial kernel $k_{\text{id}}(y_i, y_j) = y_i y_j$ with the identity feature map $\varphi_{\text{id}}(y) = y$, the corresponding distributional embedding \eqref{eq: RKHS embedding} is given by $\mu(\mathcal{P}) = \E_{Y\sim\mathcal{P}} Y$ and thus the corresponding splitting criterion based on $\mathcal{D}_{\text{MMD}(k_{\text{id}})}$ \eqref{eq: MMD embedding} corresponds exactly to the CART splitting criterion \eqref{eq: CART}, which can be seen from its equivalent representation \eqref{eq: CART equivalent}.
-Interestingly, Theorem \ref{thm: MMD_CART_equivalence} in Section \ref{sec: theory} below shows that the MMD splitting criterion with kernel $k$ can also be viewed as the abstract CART criterion in the RKHS $\mathcal{H}$ corresponding to $k$ \citep{fan2010cw}.
-Moreover, it is also shown that DRF with the MMD splitting criterion can thus be viewed asymptotically as a greedy minimization of the squared RKHS distance between the corresponding embeddings of our estimate $\hat{\P}(\bold{Y}\mid\bold{X}\myeq\bold{x})$ and the truth $\P(\bold{Y}\mid\bold{X}\myeq\bold{x})$ averaged over $\bold{x}$, thus justifying the proposed method.
-In Section \ref{sec: theory}, we exploit this relationship to derive interesting theoretical properties of DRF with the MMD splitting criterion.
+If one takes a trivial kernel $k_{\text{id}}(y_i, y_j) = y_i y_j$ with the identity feature map $\varphi_{\text{id}}(y) = y$, the distributional embedding \eqref{eq: RKHS embedding} is given by $\mu(\mathcal{P}) = \E_{Y\sim\mathcal{P}}[ Y]$ and thus the corresponding splitting criterion based on $\mathcal{D}_{\text{MMD}(k_{\text{id}})}$ \eqref{eq: MMD embedding} is exactly equal to the CART splitting criterion \eqref{eq: CART}, which can be seen from its equivalent representation \eqref{eq: CART equivalent}.
+Interestingly, Theorem \ref{thm: MMD_CART_equivalence} in Section \ref{sec: theory} shows that the MMD splitting criterion with general kernel $k$ can also be viewed as the abstract version of the CART criterion in the RKHS $\mathcal{H}$ corresponding to $k$ \citep{fan2010cw}, with the response variable being the feature map $\varphi(\bold{Y}) \in \mathcal{H}$.
+Therefore, DRF with the MMD splitting criterion can also be viewed as a forest-based method for estimation of the conditional embedding, which further justifies the proposed method.
+In Section \ref{sec: theory} below, we use this relationship to derive interesting theoretical properties of DRF with the MMD splitting criterion.